duhirwe/duhirwe.github.io/README.md

     - Utilizing predictive scheduling and adaptive controls to enhance energy efficiency while ensuring compliance with environmental standards and comfort requirements.

 **Research assistant @ Human Behaviour and Energy Lab (_March 2019 - July 2023_)**
 - Energy Benchmarking for Korean Government Buildings (2020-2023): Managed data collection, analysis, and deep learning-based energy benchmarking model development.
-Funded by the Korea Institute of Energy Technology Evaluation and Planning.
+An AI-based energy benchmarking model was developed to help assess building energy consumption and derive improvement measures.
+The Korea Institute of Energy Technology Evaluation and Planning funded this project.
 - Proactive Control Technology for Air Conditioning Energy Efficiency (2021-2023): Managed data analysis and deep reinforcement learning control development.
-Funded by the Korean Society of Living Environmental System.
+The developed control reduced cooling energy consumption by around 13% when tested in an office building in Seoul.
+This project was funded by the Korean Society of Living Environmental System.
 - Development of a Clean Ventilation Heat Recovery System for Buildings to Respond to Fine Dust (2019-2021): Managed data collection, statistical analysis, heuristic control development, and dashboard creation.
-Funded by the Korea Institute of Energy Technology Evaluation and Planning. lied unsupervised deep learning approaches to longitudinal ICU data to discover novel sepsis sub-phenotypes
+The developed machine learning control was able to maintain indoor air quality and thermal comfort within acceptable ranges once deployed in a kindergarten located in Seoul.
+The Korea Institute of Energy Technology Evaluation and Planning funded this project.

 ## Education
 - Ph.D.
 (Combined M.Sc.-Ph.D.), Architectural Engineering | Kyung Hee University (_August 2023_)